mickeys/video_from_webcam_stills/README.md

 `convert -delay 5 -quality 100 *.jpg output.mpg`

+Which will result in something like the following.
+If you don't love the result please deep-dive into ImageMagick's documentation; to say it's versatile is an understatement.
+Remember, though, that the video will never be better quality than the webcam provides, and some of them are low-resolution indeed.

 [![Video from stills](./images/panama_locks_youtube_screenshot.png)](https://www.youtube.com/watch?v=JVvjriBBNhs "Through the Panama Canal on the Island Princess")

 My other webcam-to-movie captures: